 Exports data from a database to one of several external file formats.
-The user specifies the data to be exported by supplying an SQL SELECT statement.
+The user specifies the data to be exported by supplying an SQL SELECT statement, or by providing hierarchical information for typed tables.

 or CONTROL or SELECT privilege on each participating table or view.